-An effective response to bullying relies on a close partnership between play and leisure staff and other services.
+An effective response to bullying relies on a close partnership between staff in extended services and the school and other practitioners who work with children:

-- Develop contacts with local partner agencies and the Community Safety manager, as well as your local authority anti-bullying lead. - Collaborate with local transport providers to ensure that young people travel to and from the activity safely.
+- Ensure a close partnership and good communication with other staff in the schools the children attend. - Develop contacts with local partner agencies and the Community Safety manager, as well as your local authority anti-bullying lead. - Collaborate with local transport providers to ensure that children travel to and from the service safely.
+A contracted transport provider (e.g. school pick-up minibus) can be asked to observe the anti-bullying policy and respond with specific steps in relation to bullying and unacceptable behaviour.